 Electrocution Accidents in Pools

-Silverthorne Attorneys should review your case immediately if your loved one was electrocuted while in a public or private pool.
+Silverthorne Attorneys should review your case immediately if your loved one was electrocuted while in a public or private pool in Orange County.
 These tragic incidents occur because of malfunctioning electrical equipment in the pool.
 Silverthorne Attorneys can pursue a claim or lawsuit against the liable parties which are typically the owner of the pool or water feature.
-Silverthorne Attorneys will pursue the negligent pool operator to obtain recovery for you.